This is the first article in the series

 std::string

 This is one of the standard types and holds strings (a list of characters).
-We will go over types (and variables) in a lot more details in subsequent articles.
-But for just accept that line
+In subsequent articles, we will go over types (and variables) in more detail.
+But for now, accept that line

 is a variable (of type std::string) used to hold a line of user input.